 - It’s structured.
-Contains a presentation, brief information about the project, its benefits (preferably a list), a proposal for cooperation, and benefits from it.
+It contains a presentation, brief information about the project, its benefits (preferably a list), a proposal for cooperation, and benefits.
 And all this in different paragraphs.
 Remember: one paragraph = one thought.

 - Personalized.
-We hope you don’t write to everyone, but to learn the full profile of the investor.
+We hope you don’t write to everyone to learn the investor’s full profile.
 So make sure that the letter contains a personal reference by name.
 This is important: both in terms of politeness and terms of the psychology of perception.

 - Has social proof: feedback on the project or confirmation of its need from the target audience—for example, print screens from social networks or correspondence with clients.